 CEO Luncheon & Forum

 The CEO Luncheon and Forum features keynote speaker Ben Miller from the Center for American Progress.
-CEOs will also have ample networking opportunities, and will engage with WSCUC’s President Mary Ellen Petrisko and Commission Chair Bill Ladusaw regarding national and regional updates in higher education and accreditation.
+CEOs will also have ample networking opportunities, and will engage with WSCUC’s President Mary Ellen Petrisko and Commission Vice Chair Reed Dasenbrock regarding national and regional updates in higher education and accreditation.

 Featured Speaker: Ben Miller, Senior Director, Postsecondary Education -- Center for American Progress